kYangLi/airss4vasp/README.md

 ### Result Output

-After or during the searching process, you can enter the `RES-POOL` folder and use `match` to check the result.
+After or during the searching process, you can enter the `RES-POOL` folder and use `a4v-res` to check the result.
 You may need to learn how to use the `cryan` in `AIRSS` first.

-For example, (`-r` is no longer need to stay at the end of the command in `a4v-res`.)

 ```bash
 a4v-res -r -u 0.01 -t 5